 Nubuck is a Full Grain aniline dyed leather that has had its surface buffed to give a suede effect and may have a protective coating of wax.
 Because the surface has been buffed and the leather fibres are exposed it is very susceptible to spillages and body oils.
 Cleaning is normally carried out with a nap brush and a tack cloth.
 Again, a fluoroseal protector is applied after the cleaning process and a bottle of leather maintainer is available for the customer to purchase from us that will clean, hydrate and protect.

 You may notice that I have emphasised the word hydrate.
 This is because leather is marketed in a way that makes you believe it is like living human skin that regularly needs moisturising, however this is untrue.
 During the tanning process, all the natural stuff in the hide is removed leaving only fibrous material.
 At this stage the hide can now be called leather but it is very stiff, so natural and artificial oils and fats are introduced to lubricate it and make it soft and supple.
 These oils and fats are chemically bound to the fibres and should last for a minimum of 20 to 30 years.
 If you try to ‘condition’ the leather with more oil then it will just remain on the surface and attract dirt.
-This dirt will abrade the surface and cause cracks and the dye to fade.
+This dirt will abrade the surface and cause cracking and the dye to fade.
 Because leather has a tendency to dry out, only water based cleaning products should be used.
 By keeping the surface clear of dirt and body oils allows moisture in the air to be carried through, keeping the leather in balance with the surrounding levels of humidity.
-However if the environment is too dry, as our homes often are, then a 3-in-one maintainer used on a regular basis will help to keep the leather soft and supple.
-The 3-in 1 maintainer is designed to clean, hydrate and add a thin coat of fluoroseal protector to the surface of the leather.
+However if the environment is too dry, as our homes often are, then a 3-in-one maintainer, such as Lazy Leather, used on a regular basis will help to keep the leather soft and supple.
+Lazy Leather 3-in 1 maintainer is designed to clean, hydrate and add a thin coat of fluoroseal protector to the surface of the leather.
 The protector will help in the fight against stains and body contact oils.